TOP 10 JAPANESE KNOTWEED FACTS

-We get a lot of questions about Japanese knotweed here at Wise Knotweed solutions from people who have contacted the site through our online contact form or through social media channels like our Twitter feed.
+We get a lot of questions about Japanese knotweed here at Wise Knotweed solutions from people who have contacted the site through our online contact form.

 To provide a more information on the dreaded knotweed, we have taken a look at some of the most common topics you want to discuss with us and brought together our top 10 Japanese knotweed facts.